What is a Smart Grid? And what does it do?

 The new approach to the production and consumption of electricity is fundamental because soon, power consumption could significantly increase with the replacement of motor fuel cars for electric cars.

-By making the electrical network smart, the Smart Grid allows decentralization of the system with the integration of new producers.
+By making the electrical network smart, the Smart Grid allows decentralisation of the system with the integration of new producers.
 Renewable energies, solar or wind, have intermittent production.
 The information collected via the sensors placed on its sources and, more generally, on the network mesh, allows better management of production and consumption.
 It is, therefore, possible to reduce the activity of non-renewable energy sources such as coal while wind turbines or photovoltaic panels are at work.
 These new facilities can be part of real estate portfolios or individual facilities, so everyone becomes a micro-producer and participates in the creation of a decentralized network.

 3) Optimization of production, distribution, and consumption